rdsea/iCOMOTSensors/IoTProviders/README.md

 # IoT Providers

-This includes resource providers that can be used for IoT services.
+This includes service providers that can be used for creating IoT services as resources.

-## Providers
+## Examples of Providers

-- alarm-client-provider: a provider emulating real alarm sensors.
+- **alarm-client-provider**: a provider emulating real alarm sensors.
+- **bts-ingestion-provider**: a simple provider for ingesting data into database

-- bigQueryProvider: a dataservice provider built atop Google BigQuery
+- **bigQueryProvider**: a dataservice provider built atop Google BigQuery

-- GenericLightweightIoTProvider: provides a generic provider which can be used to run simple command-line based resources
+- **GenericLightweightIoTProvider**: a generic provider which can be used to run simple command-line based resources

--kubernetesfirewallprovider: provides network policies control for K8s systems.
+- **kubernetesfirewallprovider**: provides network policies control for K8s systems.